Worst-Case Optimal Tree Layout in External Memory: Introduction

 \section{Introduction}

 Trees can have a meaningful topology in the sense that edges carry a specific meaning---such as letters from an alphabet in a suffix tree or trie---and consequently nodes cannot be freely rebalanced.
-Nontrivial trees also do not fit in the cache closest to the processor, so a natural problem is to lay out (store) a tree in a way that minimizes the cost of a root-to-node traversal in a multilevel memory hierarchy.
-Here we consider efficient algorithms for laying out a static fixed-topology binary tree in the external-memory and cache-oblivious memory-hierarchy models.
+Large trees do not fit in memory, so a natural problem is to lay out (store) a tree on disk in a way that minimizes the cost of a root-to-node traversal.

 The \emph{external-memory model} \cite{Aggarwal-Vitter-1988} (or I/O model or Disk Access Model) defines a memory hierarchy of two levels: one level is fast but has limited size, $M$, and the other level is slow but has unlimited size.
 Data can be transferred between the two levels in aligned blocks of size $B$, and an algorithm's performance in this model is the number of such \emph{memory transfers}.
 An external-memory algorithm may be parameterized by $B$ and~$M$.
-The \emph{cache-oblivious model} \cite{Frigo-Leiserson-Prokop-Ramachandran-1999} requires the additional property that the algorithm is not parameterized by $B$ or~$M$, though the number of memory transfers (and analysis) still depend on these parameters.
-One consequence of this property is that an optimal cache-oblivious algorithm is simultaneously optimal between every pair of levels in every possible memory hierarchy.

-The general objective in a \emph{tree-layout problem} is to store the $N$ nodes of a static fixed-topology tree in a linear array so as to minimize the number of memory transfers incurred by visiting the nodes in order along a path starting at the root of the tree.
-Each node must be stored exactly once.
+The general objective in a \emph{tree-layout problem} is to store the $N$ nodes of a static fixed-topology tree in a linear array so as to minimize the number of memory transfers incurred by visiting the nodes in order along a path, starting at the root of the tree and starting from an empty cache.
 The specific goal in a tree-layout problem varies depending on the relative importance of the memory-transfer cost of different root-to-node paths.
 (It is impossible to minimize the number of memory transfers along every root-to-node path simultaneously.)